Colombia - Lost City Trekking

 Day 6 Gotsezhi Village/Santa Marta (1B, 1L)

 Head across grassy hills and gentle streams to reach the Gotsezhi Wiwa indigenous community.
-Enjoy a G Adventures-supported community lunch prepared by women from the community.
+Enjoy a G Adventures-supported lunch prepared by women from the community.
 Learn about Wiwa customs on a village visit and then lounge in a hammock by the river or opt to explore nearby waterfalls.
 In the afternoon, return to Santa Marta for a well deserved night in a hotel.

 Lost City Trek - Day 5